lixin940207/starter-academic/content/post/important-python-grammar/index.md

 ---
-title: some important python grammar
+title: Some advanced python features
 subtitle: list, dict, set, collections, yield, decrator

+summary: Summarized some advanced python features which can make your code more efficient and pythonic

 # Link this post with a project
 projects: []